 - Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to cool until ready to eat.

-Make ahead tip: Muffins stay soft, fresh, and moist in the refrigerator for up to 5 days.
+- Make Ahead & Freezing Instructions: Muffins stay soft, fresh, and moist in the refrigerator for up to 5 days.
 Muffins freeze well for up to 2 months.
 Thaw overnight in the refrigerator and heat up (if desired) before enjoying.